Explained: What is an Uninterruptible Power Supply?

 • Warranty: Some manufacturers offer warranties that cover battery replacement for a certain period.

 • Maintenance: Regular checks and firmware updates can extend battery life.
-Some UPS systems have self-testing features.

 What are the Types of UPS?